 Zesa Holdings have maintained that it will not be laying off people with ZESA Holdings public relations manager, Fullard Gwasira saying:

 The ZESA group is not embarking on a retrenchment exercise at the moment, and has not given any such notice as is required by the Labour Relations Act.
+No jobs are being lost.
 The Labour Act clearly emphasises the need to consult staff before any retrenchment exercise is embarked on.
 As part of the process to align staff structures to the prevailing business model, the company regularly examines its manpower charts.
 This process identifies areas of over and under staffing.
 The company then subsequently aligns its staffing to the business strategy.
 This process may entail moving staff to new areas which would have been identified.
 For example, the advent of prepaid meters has negated the meter-reading function, and staff in these portfolios is being redeployed in line with the current strategy.

 More: Financial Gazette